Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Introduction

-For some types of systems, e.g., convection-dominated systems, wave-type equations, and conservation problems, the assumption of a low-dimensional linear subspace does not hold \cite{Hesthaven.2022}.
-Such systems live on a nonlinear submanifold rather than on a linear subspace \cite{Jauberteau.1990}.
+For some types of systems, {\eg}, convection-dominated systems {and} wave-type equations, the assumption of a low-dimensional linear subspace does not hold \cite{Barnett.2022,Hesthaven.2022}.
+Such systems live on a nonlinear submanifold rather than on a linear subspace \cite{Jauberteau.1990,Shaw.1991}.
 Consequently, Galerkin projection requires a large number of basis vectors to retain high ROM accuracy \cite{Shvartsman.1998,Lee.2020}.
 Instead, nonlinear subspace methods can approximate the nonlinear slow manifold more closely.
-Projecting the FOM onto the nonlinear submanifold is a nonlinear Galerkin \cite{Jauberteau.1990} or manifold-Galerkin \cite{Lee.2020} projection. \Cref{fig:subspace} illustrates the advantage of a nonlinear manifold.
-The state data generated by a 3D FOM approximately lie on a 2D linear (affine) or a 1D nonlinear subspace.
+Projecting the FOM onto the nonlinear submanifold is a nonlinear Galerkin \cite{Jauberteau.1990} or manifold-Galerkin \cite{Lee.2020} projection{, which is closely connected to the concept of nonlinear normal modes in mechanics \cite{Shaw.1991}.} Figure \ref{fig:subspace} illustrates the advantage of {using} a nonlinear manifold {as the reduced subspace}. {Although the dimensionality of the 1D nonlinear subspace is lower than the 2D linear subspace, the data points generated by the 3D full-order system are well captured by either submanifold.
+Consequently, using a nonlinear subspace method may enable a similarly accurate ROM of lower order.}